Lady Be Good (aircraft): Parts and crew items

 After the Lady Be Good was identified, some parts of the plane were returned to the United States for evaluation while the rest of the wreckage remained.
 In August 1994, the remains of the craft were recovered by a team led by Dr. Fadel Ali Mohamed and taken to a Libyan military base in Tobruk for safekeeping.
 They are now stored at Jamal Abdelnasser Air Force Base, Libya.

 Over the years pieces of the plane were stripped by souvenir hunters.
 Today, parts can be seen at the National Museum of the United States Air Force.
 A propeller can be seen in front of the village hall in Lake Linden, the home of Robert E. LaMotte.
-The U.S. Army Quartermaster Museum at Fort Lee, Virginia has a collection of personal items, such as watches, silk survival maps, and flight clothing from the crew members who were recovered.
+The U.S. Army Quartermaster Museum at Fort Gregg-Adams, Virginia has a collection of personal items, such as watches, silk survival maps, and flight clothing from the crew members who were recovered.
 Several of these items are on display.
 An altimeter and manifold pressure gauge were salvaged from the plane in 1963 by Airman Second Class Ron Pike and are on display at the March Field Air Museum near Riverside, CA. A Royal Air Force team visited the site in 1968 and hauled away components including an engine (later donated to the US Air Force) for evaluation by the McDonnell Douglas company.

 After some parts were salvaged from the Lady Be Good and technically evaluated, they were reused in other planes belonging to the American military.
 However, some planes that received these spares developed unexpected problems.

 A C-54, which had several autosyn transmitters from the Lady Be Good installed, had to throw cargo overboard to land safely because of propeller difficulties.
 A C-47 that received a radio receiver crashed into the Mediterranean.
 A U.S. Army de Havilland Canada DHC-3 Otter with an armrest from the bomber crashed in the Gulf of Sidra.
 Only a few traces of the plane washed ashore and one of these was the armrest from the Lady Be Good.

 Memorial

-A stained-glass window in the chapel at Wheelus Air Base commemorates Lady Be Good and her crew.
+A stained-glass window was installed in the chapel at Wheelus Air Base to commemorate Lady Be Good and her crew.
+As part of the US withdrawal from Wheelus, the window was disassembled, shipped to the National Museum of the United States Air Force, and reassembled there.

-Television and film portrayals
+Dramatic portrayals

 The episode Ghost Bomber: The Lady Be Good of Armstrong Circle Theater investigated the disappearance of the Lady Be Good.
 It includes dramatizations of key events and interviews with a pilot who flew on the same mission as the final one for the Lady Be Good and military officials who investigated the incident.

-The Lady Be Good incident was indirectly referenced in a couple of television shows and movies:
+Movies and television shows with fictional events sharing similarities with the fate of 'Lady Be Good include: